 By clicking the thumbnail image of the form, you’ll see how I filled it out minus pertinent information.

-4) Call this number: 267-941-1099 (this is not a toll-free number; the number on the Kindle Direct Publishing site is wrong; they have 264 instead of 267; There’s no one at that number) once you have a copy of the SS-4 form in your hand.
+4) Call this number: 267-941-1099 (this is not a toll-free number; the number on the Kindle Direct Publishing site is wrong; they have 264 instead of 267; There’s no one at that number; CORRECTION: I checked the KDP site (March 7, 2014) and it now contains the correct phone number.) once you have a copy of the SS-4 form in your hand.
 It’s in Seattle, Washington, so expect a long distance charge.
 Follow the instructions to get the right department (you’re applying for an EIN), then stay on the line and answer the clerk’s questions.
 Provide no more information than what is asked.
 If you are told you need an ITIN to receive an EIN, say thank you, hang up and call back to get another clerk.
 You don’t need an ITIN to get an EIN.